 The base also had an extensive commissary and exchange store.
 For “Black Friday”, the day after Thanksgiving, we stood outside the Navy Exchange waiting to get some Christmas bargains.
 Other businesses on the base that made us feel at home included Subway, Taco Bell, Kentucky Fried Chicken, and Baskin Robbins.
 It was like a little piece of the United States!

 Rota has a spectacular lighthouse which is just across the street from the Port of Rota.
-On this particular day, the weather was either cloudy and rainy, or there were spectacular blue skies.
+On the day we explored the town, the weather was either cloudy and rainy, or there were spectacular blue skies.
 One of the locals told us the population of the town at this time of year was around 25,000 to 30,000.
 In the summer, the town swells to nearly 300,000.
 Many, many people come to enjoy the beaches in the summer.

-Rota was a very quaint town which we very much enjoyed exploring.
+Rota is a very quaint town which we very much enjoyed exploring.

 On our final day in Rota, Hillary and I returned to the beach to watch the sunset.
 It was interesting to see the police driving along the sidewalk near the main west beach.
 The day was topped off with a tremendous sunset across the Atlantic Ocean.